shanusaras/shanusaras.github.io/README.md

 ### What I bring to the table:
 - Sharp analytical skills backed by Python, SQL, and all things machine learning.
-- A knack for storytelling through data—because 👉 numbers mean nothing if they don’t drive action.
+- A knack for storytelling through data because 👉 numbers mean nothing if they don’t drive action.
 - A mix of curiosity and creativity that helps me spot insights others might miss.

 Let’s connect, collaborate, and create something awesome!